Right to Ramble

 Those are live tracks with freight and fast-moving Via Rail trains running on them.

 The location of the station on some maps is questionable.
 The MapSource (Garmin) topo, for example is badly distorted and Google maps hasn't got it right either.

-The rails are still in for this initial section, so you'll have to choose between a narrow section of gravel path beside the rails or walking between the rails.
+The rails (with no trains on them!) are still in for this initial section, so you'll have to choose between a narrow section of gravel path beside the rails or walking between the rails.
 I found walking between the rails easiest although walking on the ties seriously messes with your natural walking rhythm.

 Immediately after the old rail station, you'll pass the Napanee water tower and an intriguing old abandoned building that deserves more inspection at another time.
 After that it's pretty mundane, passing industrial wastelands on the left and high wooden fencing protecting suburban houses on the right.

-After Industrial Avenue, the rail crosses Camden Road (again , be careful with maps -- Google has misnamed this street), which is under construction and puts the rail line above the road, so you have to clamber down from the rail bed to get across it.
+After Industrial Boulevard, the rail crosses Camden Road (again , be careful with maps -- Google has misnamed this street).
+You have to clamber down from the rail bed to get across it.